outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - formatting pi * r as the sides of a rectangle leaves one unknown, the length of the other side, and trying out 'r' is an adjacent move

         - this fulfills known formulas & is verifiable, and provides another format for the area of a circle that is more calculatable and also adjacently connectible to the original shape & its relevant known variable interactions
+          - 'connecting the formats' a circle with a rectangle can be done with the rearrangment as shown in the diagram at the link, in which the arcs get progressively more linear as the arc lengths get shorter

               - apply 'default' interface to the 'change' interface
                 - another way to arrive at this format to display area of a circle in a simpler (& therefore more calculatable/verifiable) is arranging the known formula for the area in a way that doesnt have pi as a side length
                 - the 'few only options' for formatting the known area formula as a 'simpler shape' like a rectangle are pi * (r^2) or (pi * r) * r, so this visualization is one of the 'default' options (if you assume or are given that the rectangle is the simplest possible 'format' for the area)